Bijit-Mondal/iLib-Documentation/README.md

 > Ubuntu, Debian

-First you need to download snap package manager on the machine
+First you need to download snap package manager on the machine.

 ```
 $ sudo apt update